The 2000 Guineas Stakes is a Group 1 flat race ran over the distance of one mile.

-The 2000 guineas Stakes is a group one flat race ran over a distance of one mile and is open to both fillies and colts aged three years.
-The race takes place at the home of flat racing, Newmarket, over the Rowley Mile course in late April or early May.
+The race is open to both fillies and colts aged three.
+The race takes place at the home of flat racing, Newmarket Racecourse, on the Rowley Mile course in springtime, typically late April or early May.

 Most Successful Horse

-Although the race can only ever be won once with the race being restricted to three-year-olds, many horses have stood out over the years.
+Although the race can only ever be won once (with it being age-restricted), many horses have stood out over the years.
 Sir Ivor is a name that will stir the memories for the older racegoer and a name all racing historians will know.

-The American horse traveled to England and made his three-year-old debut in the 2000 Guineas.
-Ridden by Lester Piggot, the 11/8 favorite accelerated past his main rival Petingo in the closing stages, running out the eventual winner by one and a half lengths.
-The double was achieved when Sir Ivor took the honors at Epson, winning the Derby a couple of months later.
-Sir Ivor was put to stud after his three-year-old season was over.
+The American horse travelled to England and made his three-yo-debut.
+Ridden by Lester Piggot, the 11/8 favourite accelerated past his main rival Petingo in the closing stages, running out the eventual winner by one and a half lengths.
+The double was achieved when Sir Ivor took the honours at Epsom Racecourse, winning the Derby.
+Sir Ivor was put to stud at the end of that season.

 Considered to be the greatest flat racehorse of the 20th century, Nijinsky needs little introduction.
-Unbeaten in his two-year-old career winning all of his five races.
-He earned his prep race for the 2000 Guineas Stakes, by beating Deep Run in the Gladness Stakes at the Curragh.
+Unbeaten in his hot two-year-old career, winning all of his five races, his prep run as a three year old was beating Deep Run in the Gladness Stakes at the Curragh.
 Under the guidance of Lester Piggot, Nijinsky went off the 4/7 in the Guineas.
 Two furlongs out, Nijinsky took the lead, and without being put under any pressure pulled clear and won by two and a half lengths from Yellow God.

 Nijinsky then went on to win both the Derby and St Leger.
 The first horse to complete the English triple crown for thirty-five years, and a fete no other horse has achieved since.

 Who won 2000 Guineas and when?
 Take a quick look at the most recent roll of honour: